Dr Niamh McCrea

 My research interests lie in the areas of community development, philanthropy, youth work and egalitarian theory.
 My doctoral research provided the first in-depth empirical investigation of venture philanthropy in Ireland.
 Specifically, it explored how involvement with venture philanthropy ― a model of giving explicitly modelled on business principles ― shapes the egalitarian purposes, practices and outcomes of community development.
 I have published on this topic and have co-edited a volume for Policy Press on the politics of funding for community development generally.
 In 2017, I also co-edited and contributed to a special issue of the Community Development Journal on social movements and community development.
-I am currently (2018) developing a paper on the implications of philanthropic funding and so-called processes of ‘NGOisation’ for principles of democratic accountability.
+Together with colleagues from Maynooth University and University College Dublin, I am co-editing another special issue of the same journal on the implications for community development of the rise of finance capitalism.
+This will be published in 2021.
+I am currently developing a paper on the implications of philanthropic funding and so-called processes of ‘NGOisation’ for principles of democratic accountability.

 In addition, I have undertaken research on behalf of youth organisations.
 In 2016, I co-authored a report commissioned by Canal Communities Regional Youth Service and the National Youth Council of Ireland on the needs of ‘1.5’ and second generation migrant young people and the role of youth work in relation to same.

 I am book reviews editor for the Community Development Journal, and serve on its editorial board.

 McCrea, N., Meade, R.R. and Shaw.
 M (2017) ‘Practising Solidarity: Challenges for Community Development and Social Movements in the 21st century’ (Editorial Introduction to Special Issue), Community Development Journal, 52(3), pp. 379-384 (https://doi.org/10.1093/cdj/bsx028).